mohammed-imad-umar/detecting-twitter-bots/README.md

 # 🤖 Detecting Twitter Bots using Machine Learning

 ### 📌 Project Overview
-This project aims to build a machine learning model to detect automated (bot) accounts on Twitter.
+This project builds a machine learning model to detect automated (bot) accounts on Twitter.
 It uses real Twitter data and extracts key features to differentiate between human and bot accounts.

 ---